Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 The pipeline validates data before saving processed outputs.

 ### check_not_empty
-Checks if the dataframe is empty or not
+Checks if the DataFrame is empty or not

 ### check_required_columns
-Checks whether the required columns exits in the dataframe.
+Checks whether the required columns exist in the DataFrame.

 ### check_no_missing_values
 Checks whether there are missing values and outputs how many there are.

 ### check_timestamp_format
-Checks whether the time is in corret UTC format.
+Checks whether timestamp_utc is in the correct datetime format.

 ### check_demand_values
-Checks whether or not demand_mwh is in proper numeric value.
+Checks whether demand_mwh is numeric and non-negative.

 ### check_temperature_values
-Checks whether or not temperature_2m is in proper numeric value.
+Checks whether temperature_2m is numeric.

 ### check_duplicate_timestamps_region
-Checks whether the merged feature pipeline contains data within the same time and region.
+Checks whether duplicate timestamp-region pairs exist in the merged feature dataset.

 ## Setup
 ### 1. Clone the Repository